folasadeee/Dashboard/README.md

 ## Notes

 Describe any challenges encountered while building the app:

-- The most challenging part of this app was implementing the search bar.
-Although I was able to get it to work with the help of Copilot and the starter code from this unit's lab, I still do not fully understand how the code works.
+- The most challenging part of implementing this app was implementing the getMovieDetails() function in the MovieDetail component.
+However, after reviewing the materials and some additional practice, I feel much more confident with API calls after completing this unit.

 ## License